AmiiThinks/AlphaEx/README.md

 This method can be used for post-processing.
 For example, after getting all experiment results.
 The user may use this method to search all results related to `search_dict`.

-test/test_sweeper.py is an example of using it.
+test/test_sweeper.py is an example of using these two methods.

 ## Citation
 Please use the bibtex if you want to cite this repo